My thanks to Katherine Ellis for providing such interesting detail on this Haslam family.

 In 1875 further land was purchased, adjacent to and in front of the chapel where some old houses stood …. for £375.

-The memorial stones for this new Church building were eventually laid in October 1896 and it was formally opened in March 1898.
-Its architect was George Haslam of Euclid House in South Street, and it was built by John Henry Vickers and Son of Nottingham.
+The memorial stones for this new Church, built by John Henry Vickers and Son of Nottingham, were eventually laid in October 1896 and it was formally opened in March 1898.

 Laying the foundation stone of the Wesleyan Methodist Church, October 14th 1896. (courtesy of Ilkeston Library)